 But life took an unexpected turn when I hit thirteen: my old folks broke up, and I moved to Northampton with my mum.
 So I go through life up there, hanging with the cool kids on the ends, or what today would be classified as "roadmen."
 But I always knew I had an artistic side.
-I could (and can still) hit a note or two, and I was always skilled when it came to art—drawing, painting, designs—but I was still drawn to the rude-boy ways.
+I could (and can still) hit a note or two, and was always skilled when it came to the arts—drawing, painting, designs—but I was still drawn to the rude-boy ways.
 I sold the odd ounce of weed here and there, thought I was tough at the odd hood dance, but I always knew I was destined for more than that.
-Amidst all of that, I found a love for grime music, held events, and made a blog site dedicated to it.
-I taught myself how to write; I didn't study to become a writer, and you can probably tell from the way that I'm overly conversational.
+Amidst all of this, I found a passion for grime music, held events, and made a blog site dedicated to it.
+I taught myself how to write; I didn't study to become a journalist, and you can probably tell from my conversational tone.

 I've never professed to be the best writer in the world, but I know my subjects well enough to a point where it is respected.
 And I say that to say: being in touch with the streets is something that makes critiquing street music that little bit more authentic.
 I am a 28 year-old black man who can relate to a lot (not all) of the lyrics these guys spit; if not from my own experience, then definitely from those around me.
 A question has popped-up in conversations lately: does it matter if a white journalist covers the same topics as I do—i.e. black—for a living?
 The simple answer to that is, no. There are many who do a great job at it, having immersed themselves and studied the culture like exam-taking students.
 Now, is there a problem with white journalists covering the same topics who romanticize about them from the sidelines?
 Yes—and it needs to stop.